mogenius/docs/mogenius/docs/services/databases/pgadmin.md

 **How to deploy**
 To set up pgAdmin, you can add it as a service to your cloudspace.
 Select pgAdmin from the service library and follow the instructions.
-There is a detailed tutorial available on [how to launch pgAdmin with mogenius](./../../tutorials/how-to-set-up-pgadmin-in-the-cloud.md).